-You got oxygen in the hospital to help you breathe better, and you may need to use oxygen at home.
-Your doctor may have changed some of your COPD medicines during your hospital stay.
+In the hospital you received oxygen to help you breathe better.
+You may also need to use oxygen at home.
+Your health care provider may have changed some of your COPD medicines during your hospital stay.

 - Walk until it is a little hard to breathe.